felladrin/windows-timelapse-toolkit/README.md

 Done.
 Next time you restart your computer, the screenshoter will be started automatically.
 It's useful for those who want to keep a videolog of their actions on Windows along the day.

+## Note for Windows 10 users with High Definition Displays

+If you're using Windows 10 DPI Scaling, you might have screenshots capturing only part of your screen.
+If this happens to you, please, use [Windows 10 DPI Fixer](http://windows10_dpi_blurry_fix.xpexplorer.com).
+You can set 125% DPI in this tool and still get 100% of the screen being captured by the screenshoter.